novalabio/react-native-maps-super-cluster/README.md

 # React Native Super Cluster
-This module wraps [AirBnB's react-native-maps](https://github.com/airbnb/react-native-maps) and uses [MapBox's SuperCluster](https://github.com/mapbox/supercluster) as clustering engine.
+This module wraps [AirBnB's react-native-maps](https://github.com/airbnb/react-native-maps) and uses [MapBox's SuperCluster](https://github.com/mapbox/supercluster) as clustering engine. **This version of the package ONLY works with Expo**

 ## Example